 “I have your back”

 The Diversion Program is typically available to people charged with a second DWI, and who were not involved in an accident or some other unpalatable conduct.
-Behavior such as breath test refusals, verbally harassing police, physically assaulting police, having a high BAC, or having children in the car, may all result in you being denied admission to the program.
+Behavior such as breath test refusals, verbally harassing police, physically assaulting police, having an unusually high BAC, or having children in the car, may all result in you being denied admission to the program.

+Before you are sentenced, you have a chance to earn a reduction to a misdemeanor DWI by completing the Diversion Program.
 The Felony DWI Diversion Program is not easy.
 It typically lasts between six months and a year.
 During that time you must:

 - Surrender your drivers license an not operate any motor vehicles.